simula/datasets.simula.no/datasets/kvasir.md

     @inproceedings{Pogorelov:2017:KMI:3083187.3083212,
-      title = {KVASIR: A Multi-Class Image Dataset for Computer Aided Gastrointestinal Disease Detection}, author = {Pogorelov, Konstantin and Randel, Kristin Ranheim and Griwodz, Carsten and Eskeland, Sigrun Losada and de Lange, Thomas and Johansen, Dag and Spampinato, Concetto and Dang-Nguyen, Duc-Tien and Lux, Mathias and Schmidt, Peter Thelin and Riegler, Michael and Halvorsen, P{\aa}l}, booktitle = {Proceedings of the 8th ACM on Multimedia Systems Conference}, series = {MMSys'17},
+      title = {KVASIR: A Multi-Class Image Dataset for Computer Aided Gastrointestinal Disease Detection}, author = {
+         Pogorelov, Konstantin and Randel, Kristin Ranheim and Griwodz, Carsten and Eskeland, Sigrun Losada and de Lange, Thomas and Johansen, Dag and Spampinato, Concetto and Dang-Nguyen, Duc-Tien and Lux, Mathias and Schmidt, Peter Thelin and Riegler, Michael and Halvorsen, P{\aa}l },
+      booktitle = {Proceedings of the 8th ACM on Multimedia Systems Conference}, series = {MMSys'17},
       year = {2017},